July 26, 2018

-This post covers preliminary 2017-18 totals for the personal income tax (PIT), corporation tax, and sales tax.
-We will update this post in the coming days as these totals are adjusted.
+This post covers final 2017-18 totals for the personal income tax (PIT) and corporation tax, and prelimnary totals for the sales tax.

 Total 2017-18 Tax Collections Exceed Projections.
-As shown in the table below, preliminary data for PIT, corporation tax, and sales tax collections show an increase of $1.3 billion above the final projection for the fiscal year.
+As shown in the table below, final data for PIT and corporation tax collections, as well as preliminary sales tax collections show an increase of $1.3 billion above the final projection for the fiscal year.
 (Note: The final projection is based on the Department of Finance’s May Revision revenue estimates.)
-As we have noted in previous months, these preliminary actuals are consistent with higher-than-projected totals over the course of the year.
+As we have noted in previous months, these actuals are consistent with higher-than-projected totals over the course of the year.

 Sales Tax Total Fell Below Projections.
 As seen above, preliminary sales tax collections for 2017-18 are $384 million below the projection for the year.
 This primarily is due to weak May collections, which were $392 million below projections for the month.
 (The collections for May can be found here.)
 In contrast, June sales tax collections—seen below—were very close to projections (7.5 percent above June 2017).

 Higher 2017-18 Total Mostly Due to June Collections.
 As seen in the figure below, June PIT and corporation tax collections drove the majority of the higher 2017-18 totals, with collections almost $1.4 billion above the month’s projections.
 June PIT collections were 15 percent higher than the prior year and corporation tax collections were 38 percent higher than June 2017.